Nytra/ResoniteHotReloadLib/README.md

 # ResoniteHotReloadLib

-Library for Resonite mod developers to hot reload their mods
+Library for Resonite mod developers to hot reload their mods.

+This is for convenience of development and WILL result in increased memory usage and possibly other issues which are unknown at this time.

 ## Usage